-The 45th Rio Tinto Martin Hanson Memorial Art Awards 2020 exhibition of entries, supported by all-local individuals, businesses and industry.
+The 45th Rio Tinto Martin Hanson Memorial Art Awards 2020 exhibition of entries, supported by individuals, businesses and industry.

-Exhibition Opens – 10am, Saturday 17 October
+Exhibition Opens – 10am, Saturday, 17 October

-Art Awards, Artist Talks - 10.30am, Saturday 24 November
+Art Awards, Artist Talks – Virtual, Date/Time To Be Confirmed

-Exhibition Closes – 5pm, Saturday 30 January 2021
+Exhibition Closes – 5pm, Saturday, 30 January 2021

 Collection of Works – 10am to 4pm, Monday, 1 February to Saturday, 6 February 2021

 Due to the ongoing COVID-19 health emergency, conditions surrounding the 45th Rio Tinto Martin Hanson Memorial Art Awards are subject to change.
 Venue capacity limits are in place and may affect your planned visit during the awards.
-Please view our website for the most up to date information.

 SUE SMITH is an artist, writer and curator.
 She has held the position of Art Collection Manager at CQUniversity Australia since August 2012, after serving for nine years as Director of the Rockhampton Art Gallery and Manager Art Services for the Rockhampton Regional Council.
 Ms Smith is an exhibiting artist and her works are held in public and private collections in Australia.
 She trained in the visual arts at the Queensland College of Art and the CQ TAFE; and studied at the University of Queensland, where she graduated in Art History and Modern and Ancient History.
 Her postgraduate studies at the Courtauld Institute of Art, London were in the History of European art.